-According to [21], the third step demonstrates that when the mediator and the independent variable are used simultaneously to predict the dependent variable, the previously significant path between the independent variables and dependent variable (step 1) is now reduced, if not totally insignificant.
+According to [19], the third step demonstrates that when the mediator and the independent variable are used simultaneously to predict the dependent variable, the previously significant path between the independent variables and dependent variable (step #1) is now reduced, if not totally insignificant.
 In other words, if the mediator were to be removed from the relationship, the relationship between the independent and dependent variables would be noticeably reduced.
 The equation is therefore shown below.

-''' y = 0.173 + \beta X_2+ \beta X_3+ 0.167 Me1+0.116 y = 0.173 + 0.443 X_1 + 0.205X_2 + 0.289 Me1 + 0.111 Me1 = Internal Motivation, X_1 = Effective Management, X_2 = Family Support All \beta values for all predictors are significant (p < 0.05) with r Square (r) value of 0.707 '''
+''' y = 0.173 + \beta X_2 + \beta X_3 + 0.167 \text{ Me}1 + 0.116 y = 0.173 + 0.443 \text{ X}1 + 0.205 \text{X}2 + 0.289 \text{ Me}1 + 0.111 Me1 = Internal motivation, X1= Effective management, X2= Family support All \beta values for all predictors are significant (p < 0.05) with r square (r) value of 0.707 '''

-The authors also discovered that the mediating variable; Internal Motivation is a significant predictor as shown by the significant value of less than 0.05.
-Furthermore, the Beta values (β) of the predictor variables, Effective Management and Family Support are lower compared to its Beta values (β) in step number 1.
-The Beta value for Effective Management decreases from 0.526 to 0.443 and the Beta value for Family Support decreases from 0.259 to 0.205, confirming the partial mediation of Internal Motivation on the independent variables, Effective Management and Family Support.
-In addition, the R Square (r^2) value in the third equation is higher (0.707) than the R Square value (0.676) in the regression analysis in step number 1, highlighting the mediating effect of Internal Motivation in the relationship between the two predictors (Effective Management and Family Support) and the dependent variable, Business Competitiveness.
-The researchers also discovered that the independent variable, Personal Quality is insignificant (Sig. value greater than 0.05) in influencing Business Competitiveness when the mediating variable, internal motivation is included in the regression model.
-This result indicates the total mediating effect of Internal Motivation on the relationship between Personal Quality and business competitiveness.
+It discovered that the mediating variable which isInternal Motivationis a significant predictor as shown by the significant value of less than 0.05.
+Furthermore, the beta values ( $\beta$ ) of the predictor variables, Effective Management and are lower compared to its beta values ( $\beta$ ) in step number 1.
+The beta value for Effective Management decreases from 0.526 to 0.443 and the beta value for Family Support decreases from 0.259 to 0.205, which confirming the partial mediation of Internal Motivation on the independent variables Effective Management and Family Support.
+In addition, the R square ( $r^2$ ) value in thethird equation is higher (0.707) than the R square value (0.676) in the regression analysis in step number 1, which highlighting the mediating effect of Internal Motivation in the relationship between the two predictors(Effective Management and Family Support) and the dependent variable which is Business Competitiveness.It also discovered that the independent variable which isPersonal Qualityis insignificant (sig. value greater than 0.05) in influencing Business Competitiveness when the mediating variable which isinternal motivations included in the regression model.
+This result indicates the total mediating effect of Internal Motivationon the relationship between business and competitiveness.